Hedley Allen Dunn: Other interests

 Hedley was a keen and accomplished painter, and an Associate of the Queensland Art Society in 1894.
 He was an active member of the PAC Old Collegians.
 He sang with the Society of Arts and the Lyric Club.
 He was a member of the Council of Arts.

-He was in 1897 elected a Fellow of the South Australian Society of Arts, and for many years served as the Society's auditor.
-He gave several lectures to the Society on the subject of domestic architecture.
+He was in 1897 elected a Fellow of the South Australian Society of Arts, and for many years served as the society's auditor.
+He gave several lectures to the society on the subject of domestic architecture.

 His involvement with the Christian Catholic Apostolic Church extended to giving public lectures in the Federation Hall, Grote Street in the early 20th century.

-Family

-Hedley was a son of John Dunn, Jr., grandson of miller John Dunn who founded Mount Barker, and nephew of William Dunn, all South Australian parliamentarians.
+Personal life

 Hedley married Annie Elizabeth Powis Jordan (1863 – 7 April 1936) in Queensland on 3 April 1893.
 Annie was the second daughter of Henry Jordan MLA, and a poet and author, and a sister of author Harry Hall Jordan (1866–1930).
 They had at least one son: